-In the interest of promoting cultural diversity, the York College Women's Center holds workshops and sponsors lectures and educational seminars, which promote the understanding of the social problems and laws regarding diversity and other social issues.
-The Center is another vehicle for promoting York College's affirmative action policies in the College and community.
-"Although the York College Women's Center's services are primarily geared towards the female student, the Center is committed to providing programs and services for male students and the entire York College Community" (taken from York College Bulletin, page 24).
-In addition, York College, through the Women's Center, is host to other activities organized by community bodies, which promote an understanding of social problems.
+In the interest of promoting cultural diversity, the York College Women's Center holds workshops, sponsors lectures and educational seminars that promote an understanding of issues, problems and laws regarding diversity and other social topics.
+The Center is another vehicle for promoting York College affirmative action policies in the College and the community.